 BioFVM: A biological transport solver

 This code simulates the diffusive transport of multiple substrates (e.g., oxygen, glucose, growth factors, drugs) as they are secreted/released/absorbed by biological elements in 3-D tissues.
 We use this code to simulate the microenvironment and its interactions with cells.
 BioFVM is capable of simulating diffusive transport of 5-10 substrates on 1-10 million voxel meshes (generally 5-100 mm3) on desktop processors.
-BioFVM has been submitted for review; it will be available as open source under the Apache License (v2.0) after peer review.
+BioFVM has peer reviewed in Bioinformatics.
+It is available as open source under the Apache License (v2.0).

 Our continuum tissue-scale model simulates the tumor-host interface as a moving boundary problem, using advanced level set techniques that can automatically handle changes in the tumor shape (e.g., splitting into fragments, developing invasive fingers that can merge or split, etc.).
 Substrate transport is coupled using nonlinear reaction-diffusion equations.
 We have successfully tied this simulation to models of angiogenesis and blood flow.